ahcano/Project_2_machine_learning/README.md

 # Summary of the Analysis

-Since the GDP data values are continuous, Supervised Learning Regression models were selected for the machine learning prediction approach and variables.
+Since the GDP values are continuous, Supervised Learning Regression models were selected for the machine learning prediction approach and variables.
 * The first model was a **neural network**.
 * The second one, **linear regression**.

-Supervised learning involves three steps for prediction output: prepare the input data, fit the model and build the model.
+Supervised learning involves three steps for predicting an output: preparing the input data, fitting the model and building the model.
 As an input to both models, the data is split into **X (features)** and **y (target)** variables.
-Where **y** is GDP_growth, and **X** is all other columns.
+Where **y** is GDP_growth, and **X** is all other data labels.

 # Results